paryanimohit/fetch-rewards-backend-assessment/README.md

 2. Spending the points available for each payer based on the oldest transaction.
 3. Return Payer points balance.
 ```
-The following are prerequisites to run the application:
+The following are pre-requisites to run the application:
 ```
 1. Java 16 https://www.oracle.com/java/technologies/javase-jdk16-downloads.html
 2. MAVEN https://maven.apache.org/download.cgi (For a guide to install MAVEN, refer to (https://youtu.be/RfCWg5ay5B0)